 Religious Education Credentialing

-The board member holding the Leadership Development portfolio works with LREDA's Chapter Leaders, the LREDA Committee on Mentoring, the Credentialing Scholarship Committee, LREDA LARGE and Small, and liaises with UUA's Renaissance and Credentialing programs.
-Click here to contact that board member.
+Kirsten holds the Leadership Development portfolio and works with LREDA's Chapter Leaders, the LREDA Committee on Mentoring, the Credentialing Scholarship Committee, LREDA LARGE and Small, and liaises with UUA's Renaissance and Credentialing programs.
+Click here to contact Kirsten.

-Religious Education Credentialing is a UUA program that recognizes religious education as a profession and supports and fosters those people in religious education.
+Religious Education Credentialing is a UUA program that recognizes religious education as a profession and supports religious educators.
 By documenting education and work experience, a religious educator is awarded a credential in one of three levels: Associate, Credentialed, and Master.
-List of credentialed religious educators
+See a List of current credentialed religious educators here.

 This program provides a comprehensive path towards professionalism and a deeper understanding of our Unitarian Universalist values.
 Those receiving a credential realize and accept leadership in religious education and an understanding of professional standards.
 For more information about the program (including how to get started) visit the UUA's website.